BYU-AUVSI/a6000_ros/README.md

 This package exposes a Sony a6000 to a ROS network by using [GPhoto2](https://github.com/gphoto/).
 While this driver was primarily built for the a6000, it should easily extend to other cameras.
 The ROS node itself is added as a wrapper class to the core driver, meaning that its also possible to continue using the base driver code without ROS if needed.

+The [image_transport](https://wiki.ros.org/image_transport) package is used to publish images onto the ROS network.
+Note that the base /img topic will reflect whatever quality is set on the camera. ie: if the camera settings are configured to capture 16MP jpg images, these are what will be published on the /img topic, while the /img/compressed topic will be that jpg image, pushed again through image_transport's compressor.

 ## Dependencies

 This package requires a number of dependencies that are not installed in a default ROS linux environment.
 The main dependency is: